-Sam followed, frantically covering my six.
+Sam followed, covering my six with colourful words.
 We stopped at a small spot under one of the huge structure, what I believed to be a large boiler.

 “What is it?”
 Sam was madly searching under the pipes.

 “Forget it!”
-I exasperatedly sat down by one of the columns.
+I let myself down by one of the columns.
 “I thought I heard some animal sound.”

 Sam calmed down and sat by the column in front of me, throwing his helmet on the ground next to mine.

 I knew it.
 Two or three days tops, we both are going to die a horrible death.
-As these thoughts shook my head forlornly, I read from the imaginary paper, “Two sole survivors of the final war, found dead in an old refinery by the local warlords.”
+As these thoughts gnawed deep in my head, I read from the imaginary paper, “Two sole survivors of the last division, found dead in an old refinery by the local warlords.”

 Sam chuckled.
 “Sucks, eh?”